 For more than 20 years, I've built my North Wales coverage around a charming medieval banquet at Ruthin Castle.
 Driving into Ruthin — and knowing its banquet was no longer being held — I intended to cut the town entirely from my book.
 I was on edge, moody, as if I was about to commit a violent act.
 I was mad that many of my readers wouldn't be able to see the one thing that put it on my map.
 I was going to kill it.

 But as soon as I entered my good old Ruthin — and saw the funky half-timbered pubs, the humble fountain, the cheap-but-beloved WWI monument, the home where Cynthia Lennon lived after John left her, the church with the never-locked wrought-iron gate where everything is in Welsh, and the views down cobbled lanes leading directly into forested hills — I lost my nerve.
 I knew I'd have to keep it in my book.
 Even with only occasional performances of the banquet, I couldn't cut Ruthin entirely.
 I scaled down the coverage in my guidebook, but kept the city.

 Welsh magic is like that.
-From towering Mount Snowdon to powerful castles to Elizabethan homes, it's a poem written into the landscape.
+Beyond its lush landscape, powerful castles, and huggable small towns, the nation just has a certain poetry to it.
 And that poetry has its own language.
 Despite centuries of English imperialism, the Welsh language remains alive and well.
 Though everyone in Wales speaks English, one in five can also speak the native tongue.
 In the northwest, well over half the population is fluent in Welsh, and uses it in everyday life.